d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 * **Summarize and visualize the data**.
 Calculate summary statistics and create graphical plots that best represent the research question.

 * **Use statistical analysis methods to draw inferences from the data**.
-Choose an statistical inference method appropriate for the data and identify the p-value and/or confidence interval after checking assumptions.
+Choose a statistical inference method appropriate for the data and identify the p-value and/or confidence interval after checking assumptions.
 In this study, we will focus on using randomization to generate a simulated p-value.

 * **Communicate the results and answer the research question**.
 Using the p-value and confidence interval from the analysis, determine whether the data provide statistical evidence against the null hypothesis.
 Write a conclusion that addresses the research question.